Soccer-Man United's Greenwood charged with attempted rape, assault | Law-Order

 The 21-year-old was arrested in January after social media images and videos were posted by a woman reporting incidents of physical violence.
 "The Crown Prosecution Service has today authorised Greater Manchester Police to charge Mason Greenwood, 21, with attempted rape, engaging in controlling and coercive behaviour, and assault occasioning actual bodily harm," prosecutor Janet Potter said in a statement.

 "All three counts relate to the same complainant."
-Greenwood, who has been suspended by his club pending the investigation, is due to appear at Greater Manchester magistrates’ court on Monday.
+Greenwood is due to appear at Manchester and Salford Magistrates Court on Monday.

+"Greater Manchester Police has charged and remanded a 21-year-old man with controlling and coercive behaviour, attempted rape and Section 47 assault of a woman," a local police statement said.
+Neither Greenwood nor his representatives have commented at any stage on the allegations against him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)